jacobdensford/jacobdensford.com/projects/centauri-womb.md

 ## Status

-I’m about two thirds of the way through the second draft.
-Trying really hard to finish by the end of the year, but we’ll see.
+I’m just starting on the third draft, which I hope to finish by the end of the year (2023).